 What is the origin of lobster sauce?
 Why is it called lobster sauce when it contains no lobster?
 And why are there two different versions?

 Most online sources are of little help in answering these questions, presenting claims without any supporting evidence.
-Many of these sources believe the originated during the 1950s.
+Many of these sources believe that lobster sauce originated during the 1950s.
 These sources also claim that lobster sauce was first used in a different dish, Lobster Cantonese Style, but because of the expense of lobster, a variant dish was created, using shrimp instead of lobster but with the same sauce.
 Those same sources also provide no real explanation for the regional differences of the sauce.

 The Charlotte News (NC), August 4, 1900, published a menu for the Oriental Restaurant, which offered Plain Lobster (50 cents), Fried Lobster (75 cents), and Lobster Omelet (75 cents).
 Although Chop Sooy (25 cents) was quite cheap, their Chow Mein (75 cents) was priced similarly to the lobster dishes.
 Even the Fried Boneless Chicken (75 cents) was a similar price.
 So, considering the prices, lobster didn’t seem a luxury dish at this point.
 After this date, numerous Chinese restaurants would offer a wide variety of lobster dishes, from Chop Suey to Chow Mein.